Best RDSP and DTC Planning Resource for Parents Who Started Late

 Common conditions that qualify: Autism spectrum disorder, intellectual disability, ADHD (if it markedly restricts daily living activities), cerebral palsy, epilepsy, significant learning disabilities, visual or hearing impairments, and mental health conditions that severely restrict functioning.

-Processing time: 8–16 weeks.
+Processing time: The DTC process can take months.
 Submit the application now, not after the RDSP is opened — the DTC must be approved first.

 Common rejection reasons and what to do: The most frequent reason for DTC rejection is that Part B does not adequately describe the severity and duration of the restriction.
 If rejected, you can request a review or file a Notice of Objection.
 The key is ensuring the practitioner describes how the impairment markedly restricts your child's ability to perform basic activities of daily living — not just that the diagnosis exists.